 Volkswagen ID.3 hatchback - Reliability & safety

 After a somewhat glitchy start, here's hoping the Volkswagen ID.3 sets a new bar for reliability

-As the very first in a new wave of Volkswagen electric cars, the ID.3 is something of a pioneer.
-This was shown by the very earliest cars being sold without all the software they needed and owners experiencing odd electrical glitches.
-Hopefully this won't mean the car in general proves in any way unreliable but any issues should at least be covered by Volkswagen's three-year warranty.
+Hopefully, this won't mean the car in general proves in any way unreliable but any issues should at least be covered by Volkswagen's three-year warranty.
 The ID.3 is also one of the first VW models to benefit from over-the-air software updates, capable of fixing some issues without a trip to the dealership.

 VW ID.3 reliability